Chromecast’s ability to stream movies, TV shows, music, and more from any TV is pretty cool. You can also Cast from your computer to your TV.

 If you can’t find the Cast button on your desktop or laptop, try these steps.

-First, make sure Chrome is up to date and that your computer or laptop and your Chromecast device are connected to the same wifi network.
-This is the “is it turned on?” of Chromecast troubleshooting, so it makes sense to check that box.
+First, make sure Chrome is up to date and that your computer and your Chromecast device are connected to the same wifi network.

-Next, see if the Cast button is in the overflow area: the space Chrome sets aside for extensions if you have a ton of them.
+Next, see if the Cast button is in the overflow area.
+This is the space Chrome sets aside for extensions if you have a ton of them.
 Click the Settings menu and see if you can find the Cast button in there.